fatiando/2023-image/README.md

 Fatiando a Terra is a community-driven project with the goal of providing open-source Python tools for geophysics that are well tested, well documented and easy to use.
-We aim to build foundational tools that accelerate scientific research and facilitate the industry with the software solutions needed to address challenging problems.
 Their open-source license allows students, researchers and industry practitioners to access our code, use it for any purpose (including research and commercial applications), distribute it and modify it.
-This allows researchers to use it as the foundations for their research and practitioners to include them as part of their workflow.
+This enables scientists to use it as the foundations for their research and industry practitioners to include them as part of their toolkit.
+During this talk we'll introduce the tools available in the Fatiando a Terra project, showing examples on how they can be used to solve geophysical problems.

 ### Methods, Procedures, Process